openeuropa/entity_version/modules/entity_version_history/README.md

 # Entity version history

-The module provides a "History" tab for content entities - having version field - to visualise the versions in a table format.
+The module provides a "History" tab (local task) for content entities that have a version field in order to visualise the versions in a table format.

 ## Configurations